SSS-Says-Snek/hisock/README.md

 <img src="https://raw.githubusercontent.com/SSS-Says-Snek/SSS-Says-Snek.github.io/master/assets/logo.png" width=200 class="center">

 > NOTE: Even though it seems like there is no development going on, we are currently working on hisock **version 2.0**, on the *refac-hisock* branch.
+Expect a release by the end of March.

 # hisock (HiSock, Hisock)
 A **hi**gher level extension of Python's built-in **sock**et module, with simpler and more efficient usages.